paed01/bpmn-elements/docs/TimerEventDefinition.md

 ## `activity.timeout`

-Fired when the timer has timed out or was canceled.
+Fired when the timer has timed out or was cancelled.

 Object with `activity.timer` properties and some: